 Speaker Identification Style

 Change the way speakers’ identifications are labeled within your transcript and/or closed captions.

 None: Do not label speakers.
 Speaker changes are denoted by paragraph breaks only.

 First Name: Label speakers by first name.
 If 'First Name' is selected by default and no speaker names are available, speakers will be labeled by gender.

 First and Last Name: Label speakers by first and last name.
 If 'First and Last Name' is selected by default and no speaker names are available, speakers will be labeled by gender.

 Numbered: Label unidentified speakers as SPEAKER 1: SPEAKER 2: SPEAKER 3: according to when they chronologically appear in the file.

 By Gender: Label unidentified speakers by gender.

-A cheat sheet is added to help your transcriptionist provide you with the most accurate transcript possible.
+Order instructions are added to help your transcriptionist provide you with the most accurate transcript possible.
 You may provide a glossary of terms or attach a PDF containing other relevant information.